 For long term volunteers who would like to spend at least 8 weeks at the project, there is an opportunity to study FGASA Level 1 during their stay.
 FGASA is the Field Guides Association of Southern Africa (the training to become a field guide).
 It is a self study, but the staff at the project will assist you where needed and will provide regular lectures covering the modules in the FGASA curriculum.
 This option is not included in the programme costs, but definitely interesting to consider.
 Please contact us should you wish to receive more information.

 The project is based in a malaria FREE area!

 Volunteers are accommodated in a very spacious farm house with 3 large bedrooms (males and females have separate rooms).
 There are two bathrooms with showers.
-There is also a separate private room for couples or for those who prefers to have a bit more privacy.
-The room has an ensuite bathroom and toilet and shower for couples who wish to join the project.
+There is also a private room for couples or for those who prefere to have a bit more privacy.
+The room has an en suite bathroom and toilet.
 The camp is spacious with a big garden and is fenced in to prevent wildlife from entering the premises.
-The camp runs almost entirely on solar panels to solar power to contribute further to their Sustainable Living philosophy.
-Lights go off at 22.30 in order to save energy because of the solar panels and also for consideration of the fellow volunteers who may want to go to bed early (do bring a torch with you).
+The camp runs almost entirely on solar panels to contribute further to their Sustainable Living philosophy.
+Lights go off at 22.30 (bring a torch with you).

 Wi-fi: There is basic Wi-Fi at the camp.
 You can purchase a SIM card and upload a data bundle, or alternatively use Wi-Fi at a restaurant when going on the weekly town trip if you wish to have unlimited access.